 Thousands of students and staff have been impacted through the Challenge Day program, which focuses on breaking down barriers that lead to bullying, isolation and oppression.

 Organizations have requested to use Chasing Hope for their population.

-Schools currently registered to show Chasing Hope to their middle and high school students which will serve 8,346.
+Schools in 29 states have shown Chasing Hope to their middle and high school students which will serve over 10,000 students..

 Parents have watched this film in hopes to show their children and create a discussion about opioids and how they cope with stress.